 A dream’s setting sets the scene.
 It’s the stage on which the story unfolds.
-Without a setting, the story is not anchored to time and place such as where you are at right now in your life, have been, or want to be.
-It speaks to areas and times of life. it provides a starting point for understanding what a dream is about.
+Without a setting, the story is not anchored to time and place, such as where you are at right now in your life, have been, or want to be.
+It speaks to areas and times of life.
+It provides a starting point for understanding what a dream is about.

 - Can you relate that feeling (or feelings) to your life — especially your recent life?

 Feelings are central to most dreams and can be used to interpret story elements such as settings.
-Take note of when your feelings contrast with the setting.
+Take note when your feelings contrast with the setting.
 For instance, you feel sad at an amusement park while everyone else is happy.
 There’s a reason tied to subconscious knowledge of the meaning of the symbolism.
 For example, and amusement park reminds you of the fun you DON’T get to have.

 A setting can represent your inner landscape, especially your emotional landscape.
 Or it can be a snapshot of your life — past, present, or future.
 For example, a scarred battlefield can represent the devastation to your life caused by fighting or stress.
 A meadow full of butterflies can symbolize feeling hopeful or peaceful.
-They’re great metaphors that capture all the dynamics in one image.
+They’re great metaphors that capture the dynamics in one image.

 Apply Dream Interpretation Techniques